mobxjs/mobx-state-tree/docs/getting-started.md

 }
 ```

-Note: Time travel in the playground is implemented in a pretty similar way

 ## Getting to the UI
 MST loves MobX, and is fully compatible with it's autorun, reaction, observe, etc!
 You can use the mobx-react package to connect a MST store to a React component!
 More details can be found on the mobx-react package documentation, but keep in mind that any view engine could be easily integrated with MST, just listen to onSnapshot and update accordingly!